gbousqu/create_html_from_gdoc/README.md

 1. The application authenticates with Google APIs using OAuth 2.0
 2. It fetches the selected document's content via the Google Docs API
+3. The document's tab structure is analyzed and converted to a navigation hierarchy
-3. The document structure is parsed, including headings, lists, tables, and embedded objects
+4. The document structure is parsed, including headings, lists, tables, and embedded objects
-4. Images and other embedded content are downloaded and converted for local use
+5. Images and other embedded content are downloaded and converted for local use
-5. A responsive HTML site is generated with CSS styling
+6. A responsive HTML site is generated with CSS styling and JavaScript for tab navigation
-6. The site files are saved to the output directory with a folder name based on the document title
+7. The site files are saved to the output directory with a folder name based on the document title

 ## Customization

 - Edit the generated `styles.css` file in the output directory to change site appearance
 - Modify the template in the `generateSiteHtml` function to change the site structure
+- Adjust tab navigation behavior by editing the JavaScript in the HTML template

 ## Troubleshooting

 - **Authentication Issues**: Ensure your Google API credentials are correct and have the necessary permissions
 - **Image Loading Problems**: Check that the proxy script can access Google's servers
 - **Write Permission Errors**: Verify that the web server has write permissions to the output directory
+- **Tab Navigation Issues**: Make sure your Google Doc uses proper tab structures for best results

 ## License